thatsk/bitbucket-cmd/README.md

     Information stored!

 This saves your credentials in the [home directory](https://github.com/danshumaker/cmd-bitbucket/pull/2) in a config rc `~/.bitbucketconfigrc` file.

+### Basic commands

+### Creating pull request
+You must know following things before creating a pull request.

+* For. eg. You are working on a **feature branch F1** and you are making changes to this F1 branch. you know that once your changes are done and reviewed, you will **merge this branch to master branch**.
+  * `Source branch`:  branch on which you would make the changes to.
+In this case F1 branch . **default is current working branch**
+  * `Target branch`: branch to which your changes would be merged to after PR is merged.
+In this case master branch. **default is master branch**
+	  * so you would issue the command <kbd>bitbucket pr -c -s F1 -t master</kbd>
+	* most of the time we want to make PR from current branch as sourcee branch and would want to merge the PR in master branch.
+In this case we would issue the command <kbd>bitbucket pr -c</kbd> .

+### Listing Pull requests in repository
+  * <kbd>bitbucket pr -l</kbd> :  if you are running this for the first time, then it might ask you to use default config, by pressing y and pressing enter, you would get an output of all open PR made by you in that repository.
+  * <kbd>bitbucket pr -l `BITBUCKET_USER_NAME`</kbd> :  would list the pull requests created by given username in current repository.

+### Listing the Pull requests that you have to review in the current repository
+  * <kbd>bitbucket pr -r</kbd> : would list the PR which you have to review in current repository.
+  * <kbd>bitbucket pr -r `BITBUCKET_USER_NAME`</kbd> : would list the pull requests that given bitbucket user has to review

+### Merging a pull request
+  * If you want to merge the pull request corresponding to the current active branch of current repository. then you have to issue command <kbd>bitbucket pr -m</kbd> .
+  * If you want to merge some other pull request of current branch, then you need to know its pull request number. then you would issue the command <kbd>bitbucket pr -m `PULL_REQUEST_NUMBER`</kbd>
+  * There are two types of merge strategy in bitbucket
+	* `Squash commit` : for merging a pull request squashing all the commits, you would issue the command <kbd>bitbucket pr -m -S squash</kbd> or <kbd>bitbucket pr -m</kbd> (since squash commit is default merge strategy).
+	* `merge commit` : another merge strategy is merge_commit . for merging with `merge_commit` strategy , you need to issue the command <kbd>bitbucket pr -m -S merge_commit</kbd>.

+### Approving a pull request
+  * <kbd>bitbucket pr -A PR_NUMBER</kbd> : would approve the pull request with given PR number

+### Diff of Pull request
+  * many a times some PR are very small, you can see their diff by issuing the command <kbd>bitbucket pr -d PR_NUMBER</kbd>

+### Open pull request in browser
+  * <kbd>bitbucket pr -o</kbd> would open the pull request corresponding to current branch of current repository in browser.
+  * <kbd>bitbucket pr -o PR_NUMBER</kbd>: would open the PR corresponding to given PR number in browser.

 #### Reviewers [Change the reviewers in the ~/.bitbucketconfigrc file]